elephantscale/es-training-new/vault-consul/slides/Vault_architecture.md

 ---

-## The basic workflow of client interaction with Vault
+## Basic workflow of client interaction

 1. The client sends an authentication request to Vault, specifying the auth method and credentials to be used.